-In 2022, 83% of Her Justice client self-identified as survivors of Intimate Partner Violence (IPV).
+Approximately 80% of Her Justice clients self-identify as survivors of Intimate Partner Violence (IPV).
 Your representation may or may not be directly related to the abuse that they have experienced.
 Depending on your client's specific circumstances, there are multiple ways that your client's experiences as a survivor may impact your work together.
 It is best practice in the course of your representation to make your client's safety and autonomy paramount.